torteno/HyBot-public-repository/DISCORD_BOT_INVITE.md

    - ✅ Use External Emojis
    - ✅ View Channels
    - ✅ Read Messages/View Channel
-6. Copy the generated URL at the bottom
+8. Copy the generated URL at the bottom
-7. Open the URL in your browser to invite the bot
+9. Open the URL in your browser to invite the bot

+**⚠️ Common Mistake**: If you see "invalid scopes used for user installation", you're likely:
+- In the wrong OAuth2 section (use URL Generator, not General)
+- Selected user scopes instead of bot scopes
+- Trying to use the OAuth2 URL for user authentication instead of bot installation

 ### Option 2: Manual URL Construction